Milan Yaksic

 Without a doubt, communication.
 An engineer can have an excellent technical analysis, but if they fail to align teams, transmit ideas, and generate commitment, the impact is limited.

-At the management level, the ability to influence and coordinate is as important as technical knowledge.
+At the managerial level, the ability to influence and coordinate is just as important as technical knowledge.

 1. Looking back and seeing everything you have built so far, what fundamental life lesson would you like to share with our community?

-1. If you had to summarize your work, leadership, and production philosophy in a single short phrase, what would it be?
+1. If you had to summarize your philosophy of work, leadership, and production in a single short phrase, what would it be?

 Sustainable results are built with discipline, quality, and correct decisions every day.